shingetsu-gou/shingetsu-gou/README.md

 Refer [here](http://www.shingetsu.info/) for more details about shinGETsu.

-## Platform
-  * MacOS darwin /Plan9 on i386
-  * Windows/OpenBSD on i386/amd64
-  * Linux/NetBSD/FreeBSD on i386/amd64/arm

 ## Pros and Cons of Gou

 ### Pros
- 1. Fast by using goroutine instead of thread.
  2. Less memory Usage due to compiler language.
  3. Portable because there is no need to prepare runtime.
 Just one executable binary